Louisville Bankruptcy Attorney

 Credit Counseling

-Third, take a required counseling class before filing.
+Third, take a required counseling class before filing your application.
 I like prebk.com and bkcert.com.
-Take the debtor education class after filing bankruptcy to get the discharge from creditors and become debt free.
+Take the debtor education class after filing for bankruptcy to get the discharge from creditors and become debt-free.

 We Stop Kentucky Foreclosures, Lawsuits, and Garnishments